hexrcs/MIMAviz/README.md

   - [x] Additional description for what each MIMA instruction does
   - [ ] English localization (currently only in German)
-  - [ ] Pointer over button animation
-  - [ ] Better support for older browsers
   - [ ] Misc. interface fine-tuning, better fonts on Windows

-I'm also considering to abandon Pixi.js, which is a Canvas based rendering engine, and migrate to normal web-technologies for a responsive interface.
-A lot more to learn. ;)
+I'm also considering to abandon Pixi.js, which is a Canvas based rendering engine, and migrate to DOM based technologies for a responsive interface. ;)

 ## Known Issues

-Although built with backward compatibility in mind, this app runs best on latest web browsers.
+Although Pixi.js allows pretty good backward compatibility, this app runs best on latest web browsers.
 In my testings, the app will not run properly in Internet Explorer 11 (I don't have access to Edge).
 The font rendering also looks a bit weird in Windows with Firefox and Chrome.
 However, if you are on a Linux or macOS machine, you shouldn't notice an issue.